Dr. Helen Griffiths

 She is also a member of the Edinburgh Child and Adolescent Research Network (ECAP), which brings together child psychologists based in Clinical Psychology, Psychology and Education.

-Current trial work includes:
+Recent trial work includes:

 - Focusing On Clozapine Unresponsive Symptoms (FOCUS): a randomized controlled trial - funded by the National Institute for Health Research via the Health Technology Assessment program .